thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/cert-var/README.md

 ## Security considerations and best practices

-If you base your application on this example, we recommend you familiarize yourself with and adhere to the [security best practices](https://internetcomputer.org/docs/current/references/security/) for developing on the Internet Computer.
+If you base your application on this example, we recommend you familiarize yourself with and adhere to the [security best practices](https://thebigfile.com/docs/current/references/security/) for developing on the BigFile.
 This example may not implement all the best practices.

 For example, the following aspects are particularly relevant for this app:
-* [Certify query responses if they are relevant for security](https://internetcomputer.org/docs/current/references/security/general-security-best-practices#certify-query-responses-if-they-are-relevant-for-security), since this app is all about response certification!
+* [Certify query responses if they are relevant for security](https://thebigfile.com/docs/current/references/security/general-security-best-practices#certify-query-responses-if-they-are-relevant-for-security), since this app is all about response certification!
-* [Validate Inputs](https://internetcomputer.org/docs/current/references/security/rust-canister-development-security-best-practices/#validate-inputs), since for incrementing the nat32 variable, the argument the inc call may be too big for the addition to be possible.
+* [Validate Inputs](https://thebigfile.com/docs/current/references/security/rust-canister-development-security-best-practices/#validate-inputs), since for incrementing the nat32 variable, the argument the inc call may be too big for the addition to be possible.